freeCodeCamp/guide/src/pages/algorithms/index.md

 [youtube](https://www.youtube.com/watch?v=kPRA0W1kECg)

 freeCodeCamp's curriculum heavily emphasizes creating algorithms.
 This is because learning algorithms is a good way to practice programming skills.
 Interviewers most commonly test candidates on algorithms during developer job interviews.

+Have you thought about creating a section for "Genetic Algorithms" based on observed animal behaviors, they are sometimes greedy, and sometimes heurestic by nature, but completely by nature.